ayeshasumaiyakhan/ayeshasumaiyakhan/README.md

-- 👋 Hi, I’m *Ayesha Sumaiya Khan*.
+- 👋 Hi, I’m **Ayesha Sumaiya Khan**.
 I'm currently working as a Technical Consultant.

 - 👀 I’m interested in Algorithms, Data Structures, Javascript and Web Development using Django

 - 🌱 I’m currently learning JavaScript

-- 💞️ I’m looking to collaborate on Django projects
+- 💞️ I’m looking to collaborate on Open source projects

-- 📫 How to reach me on LinkedIN
+- 📫 You can reach out to me [LinkedIN](https://linkedin.com/in/ayeshasumaiya)

 <!---
 ayeshasumaiyakhan/ayeshasumaiyakhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.